Last updated: June 26, 2026

 Can I run several MCP servers in .cursor/mcp.json at the same time?

 Yes.
 The mcpServers key is a map, so each server is a top-level entry.
-Many teams keep a GitHub MCP server, a database MCP server, and FORMLOVA side by side in the same file -- Cursor reads the merged list at startup and routes each request to the right server based on what you ask the Agent.
+Many teams keep a GitHub MCP server, a database MCP server, Slack MCP, and FORMLOVA side by side in the same file -- Cursor reads the merged list at startup and routes each request to the right server based on what you ask in chat.

 Can Cursor publish a form or delete data without my approval?